tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 resolutions.
 Clients doing so MUST implement other requirements specified in {{SVCB}} with the following providing a mechanism for doing so through a proxy.
-As an example, if the client has a valid Proxy-DNS-SVCB header cached corresponding to a HTTPS RR, the client SHOULD upgrade to the "https" scheme as described in Section 3.5 of
-{{SVCB}}, which may involve abandoning a CONNECT to port 80 through which it learned about the HTTPS RR.
+As an example, if the client has a valid Proxy-DNS-SVCB header cached corresponding to a HTTPS RR (even if only for AliasMode), the client SHOULD upgrade to the "https" scheme as described in Section 3.5 of {{SVCB}}, which may involve abandoning a CONNECT to port 80 through which it learned about the HTTPS RR.

 If a client has a valid SVCB RRset or Proxy-DNS-SVCB cached for a given service, it SHOULD use CONNECT* with the authority hostname and